STRUCTURAL EMPATHIC THERAPEUTICS (SET)

 Our core work is therapeutic work with children and families across Cambridgeshire.

 We have adapted our model to make it more egalitarian and democratic and offer children and families more choice in the therapeutic process.
-Our model is entitled Communal Empathic Therapeutics - it is a model of therapeutic social work designed to ensure that interventions are based on the needs of children and families and in order that we can offer choice.
-CET includes the following elements listed below, all designed to be a part of a process to help children and families overcome trauma and stress.
+Our model is provisionally entitled Structural Empathic Therapeutics - it is a model of therapeutic social work designed to ensure that interventions are based on the needs of children and families and in order that we can offer choice.
+SET includes the following elements listed below, all designed to be a part of a process to help children and families overcome trauma and stress.

 This can be viewed as a 'menu' from which families can select those elements which they would like and which fit their particular needs and situation.
 Our criteria are simply defined by a child, or a family, having experienced trauma or stress, including inter-generational trauma.
 This may be through some form of abuse (including emotional abuse), or neglect, but it may also be through traumatic poverty or environmental circumstances which we understand can be very distressing for children and families.